La Fortuna Waterfall Hike: My Experience

 The hike consists of 530 steps down to the waterfall.
 The railing and rest areas are of high quality with water drinking areas in these spots.
 There are motivational signs throughout that will push you to finish the hike!

-Is there a zipline at the La Fortuna Waterfall?
+Is there a zipline Inside the Park?

 When visiting there won’t be any mention of this zipline at the front desk.
 This is done through other tour companies that will take you on these zip lines and then give you access to the waterfall as well.
-Check Viator for some tours that include ziplining.

 Is Rio Celeste or La Fortuna Waterfall Better?

-I have done Rio Celeste last time I visited Costa Rica back in 2017 and it was awesome.
-The water was the bluest I’ve seen and was super unique.
-You were not allowed to swim at Rio Celeste, which is what I like better about La Fortuna Waterfall.
-Why make a decision on one or the other when you can do both?
-They are about a 90-minute drive apart from each other.
+You were not allowed to swim at Rio Celeste, which is what I like best about La Fortuna Waterfall.
+Why decide on one or the other when you can do both?

 Things To Do in La Fortuna

 You will have a hard time running out of activities to do around here.
 Some of these activities require spending money or having a tour guide but are all worth it.
-Here is a list of a handful of ideas when planning your trip.

 - Sloth Tour